 Call of Duty: Black Ops III

 I was actually better in this game.
 The aiming is just so much more precise, and I mean that you feel like you’re almost pointing with your finger.
 It’s not just about how fast your mouse moves around like other mice, but actual real precision.
 I was able to stop on enemies on a dime and it felt good.
 I was able to use my default preferred DPI setting of 2750 and it felt perfect.
-There was no need to adjust in game settings or DPI down.
+There was no need to adjust in-game settings or DPI down.
 This mouse is a perfect fit for this game.

 My shooting skills improved slightly in Overwatch.
 There’s not as big of a difference as Black Ops III, but it was there.
-I found I was able to track fast moving players better and my kill ratio went up slightly due to this.
+I found I was able to track fast-moving players better and my kill ratio went up slightly due to this.
 This mouse will definitely benefit competitive shooter players.

 Overall, the G900 is probably the best mouse ever invented, and while it doesn’t cater to every type of gamer it gets all the important stuff right.
 A highly advanced sensor, great wireless tech that doesn’t cut out or time out, beautiful design, and the best of all, a long battery life.

 Once I easily programmed the buttons I then realized how nice this mouse felt.
 It fit so well to my hand and didn’t need fancy adjustments or anything that could come off.
-Just a nice feeling mouse that had good weight to it.
-The feet were great and slide better than any other mouse I have used, and there’s an interesting feature unique to this mouse that you won’t see on any others.
+Just a nice feeling mouse that had a good weight to it.
+The feet were great and slid better than any other mouse I have used, and there’s an interesting feature unique to this mouse that you won’t see on any others.
 There’s a “clutch” button that released the scroll wheel to free spin.
-It feels like spinning a round weight and glides buttery smooth, so smooth in fact I can’t even feel it spin.
-The weight allows you to spin the wheel really fast for quick scrolling, or you can press the clutch again to lock the wheel and make is slower and click.
+It feels like spinning around weight and glides buttery smooth, so smooth in fact I can’t even feel it spin.
+The weight allows you to spin the wheel really fast for quick scrolling, or you can press the clutch again to lock the wheel and make it slower and click.

 With that said, the Logitech G700S may not be the flashiest mouse, but it functions the best and in the end, that’s what counts.
 With zero lag, no connectivity issues, seamless corded to wireless transitions, and a great software suite, there’s not much more you can ask for.
 The ergonomics are great and the mouse slides better than any other mouse I’ve touched.
 This is well worth the $100, even over flashier Razer and Mad Catz mice.